What Happens if I Stop Taking Creatine For a Week? (4 Creatine-Stopping Facts)

 Some will say that you will lose a little weight, which is mainly water weight, as the muscles become less saturated.

-Then there are those who will claim that their strength has gone down in the few days since they have stopped taking creatine.
+Then there are those who claim that their strength has gone down in the few days since they have stopped taking creatine.

 And there are even people who will tell you that they lose size and muscle in the space of a week.